EdieAprovita/api-guideTypescript/README.md

 - Include JSDoc comments for functions
 - Update Swagger documentation for new endpoints
 - Add corresponding Postman requests
+- Run `npm run lint` before committing.
+The ESLint configuration has been migrated to `eslint.config.js` and no longer uses `.eslintrc.json`.

 ## 📄 License